 Field Description Table (or group) Specifies the Process Data function.
 XPath to evaluate XPath expression that directs the translator where in process data to perform the update.
-Column (or field) Column (or field) that Gentran Integration Suite updates with the content of the current field.
+Column (or field) Column (or field) that Application updates with the contents of the current field.
 Valid value is XPath Result.